christinschaetzle/JHS-v1-v2-icelandic/README.md

 The file jhs-v1v2-queries.txt contains the search queries.
-The dataset used for statistics is given in jhs-v1v2-data-for-statistics.tsv.
-XYZ contains information about the statistical models as implemented in R and shows the resulting analysis.
+The dataset used for statistics is given in jhs-v1v2-data-for-statistics.tsv. jhs-v1v2-statistics.txt contains information about the statistical models as implemented in R and shows the resulting analysis.